 A history of seizures is not an absolute contra-indication to the use of the above-mentioned drugs.
 However, do not use Cs or Trd if there is an alternative.
-In patients with epilepsy, seizures should be controlled with anti-epileptic therapy before starting TB treatment.
+In patients with epilepsy, seizures should be controlled with antiseizure medications (ASM) before starting TB treatment.

-The use of TB drugs (especially H and R) in patients on antiepileptics may lead to decreased blood levels of antiepileptics and seizures.
+The use of TB drugs (especially H and R) in patients on ASM may lead to decreased plasma concentrations of ASM and seizures.